maxlingenfelter/maxlingenfelter/README.md

 ### Salmon

-[Salmon](https://github.com/Salmon-Hosting) is a Minecraft host with a fully custom front end UI and a partiarly custom backend.
+[Salmon](https://github.com/Salmon-Hosting) is a Minecraft host with a fully custom front-end UI and a partially custom backend.
 We use:

-- Laravel(PHP) with vue and SCSS for out website and panel which I wrote myself
+- Laravel(PHP) with Vue and SCSS for our website and panel which I wrote myself
 - Typescript/Discord.js for our Discord bot which I wrote myself
-- Laravel and Go for the API and backend which ive helped write
+- Laravel and Go for the API and backend which I've helped write
-- Custom additons to the Pterodactyl instance which ive helped write
+- Custom additions to the Pterodactyl instance which I've helped write
 - Next Js/Sass for our future update on the panel
-- Python for custom backend scripts for fetching server jars that i wrote
+- Python for custom backend scripts for fetching server jars that I wrote

 ### Cloaks+

 [Cloaks+](https://github.com/CloaksPlus) is a Minecraft add-on that allows you to get free Capes and Cosmetics on any Minecraft Client.
-I have contributed by writing Typescript Discord.js for our Discord bot which I manage, maintain and help to add new features.
+I have contributed by writing Typescript Discord.js for our Discord bot which I manage, maintain, and help to add new features.

 ### Senior Studios

-[Senior Studios](https://seniorteam.net/) is a service provider for a wide range of minecraft related services.
-I work as a freelancer and do system aminstrator commisons and also web devlopment commisons.
-This helps to earn some side cash and also grom my experince and find what im good at.
+[Senior Studios](https://seniorteam.net/) is a service provider for a wide range of Minecraft-related services.
+I work as a freelancer and do System administrator and Web Development commissions.
+This helps to earn some side cash and also grom my experience and find what I'm good at.

 ### Discord Bots

-I do discord bot commisons for friends and anyone who reaches out to me.
+I do discord bot commissions for friends and anyone who reaches out to me.
-Ive done everything to simpal webhooks all the way to bots with all of the following features.
+I've done everything from simple webhooks all the way to bots with all of the following features.

 - Verification system
 - Temp Ban with logging